elementor/elementor-developers-docs/src/managers/registering-dynamic-tags.md

 add_action( 'elementor/dynamic_tags/register', 'register_new_dynamic_tags' );
 ```

-This hooks to the new `elementor/dynamic_tags/register` action hook which holds the dynamic tags manager.
+This hooks to the `elementor/dynamic_tags/register` action hook which holds the dynamic tags manager.
 The manager registers new dynamic tags by passing the dynamic tag instance.

 ## Registering New Dynamic Tags in Previous Versions